paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-013-national-housing.md

 **(m) 11 So in original.
 Probably should be “(n)”.
 Authorization of appropriations** There are authorized to be appropriated for providing assistance under this section such sums as may be necessary for each of fiscal years 2001, 2002, and 2003.

 ### Statutory Notes

-#### Amendment of Subsection (j)
-Pub.
-L. 117–328, div.
-AA, title VI, § 601(b), (h), Dec.
-29, 2022, 136 Stat.
-5544, 5548, provided that, effective two years after Dec.
-29, 2022, subsection (j) of this section is amended by adding at the end the following:

-(10) Qualifying smoke alarms

-(A) In general

-Each owner of a dwelling unit assisted under this section shall ensure that qualifying smoke alarms are installed in accordance with the requirements of applicable codes and standards and the National Fire Protection Association Standard 72, or any successor standard, in each level and in or near each sleeping area in such dwelling unit, including in basements but excepting crawl spaces and unfinished attics, and in each common area in a project containing such a dwelling unit.

-(B) Definitions

-For purposes of this paragraph, the following definitions shall apply:

-(i) Smoke alarm defined

-The term “smoke alarm” has the meaning given the term “smoke detector” in [section 2225(d) of title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2225/d&num=0&edition=prelim).

-(ii) Qualifying smoke alarm defined

-The term “qualifying smoke alarm” means a smoke alarm that—

-(I) in the case of a dwelling unit built before December 29, 2022, and not substantially rehabilitated after December 29, 2022—

-(aa)(AA) is hardwired; or

-(BB) uses 10-year non rechargeable, nonreplaceable primary batteries and is sealed, is tamper resistant, and contains silencing means; and

-(bb) provides notification for persons with hearing loss as required by the National Fire Protection Association Standard 72, or any successor standard; or

-(II) in the case of a dwelling unit built or substantially rehabilitated after December 29, 2022, is hardwired.

-See 2022 Amendment note below.

 #### References in Text
 This Act, referred to in subsec. (g)(1), is Pub.
 L. 86–372, Sept.
 23, 1959, 73 Stat.
 654, known as the Housing Act of 1959.
 For complete classification of this Act to the Code, see Short Title of 1959 Amendment note set out under [section 1701 of this title](./chapter-013-national-housing.md#section-1701) and Tables.